Matching Job Needs with Local Talent

 So, what is our region doing to develop talent and narrow this gap?

-Funded by the Bill & Melinda Gates Foundation and JPMorgan Chase, in collaboration with the Seattle Metropolitan Chamber of Commerce and the Seattle Region Partnership, a team of University of Washington researchers investigated the Central Puget Sound’s capacity for increasing the number of local adults who can access higher education to secure the great jobs this region offers.
+A team of University of Washington researchers, led by Dr. Jenée Myers Twitchell, Impact Director at Washington STEM, investigated the Central Puget Sound’s capacity for increasing the number of local adults who can access higher education to secure the great jobs this region offers.

 Regional job creation is outpacing local graduates